parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 	1. Abstraction
 		a.
 Getting to know only required information
 		b.
 DAO layer where we are only exposing required fields not whole table
 		c.
-Abstract Classes and Interfaces
+Abstract Classes and Interfaces (They define behaviour without actual implementation)
 	2. Encapsulation
+		a.
+Binding data and code together

 	3. Modularity
 	4. Hierarchy
 #### Minor Pillars :